evergreensavan/oop_school_design/README.md

 # oop_school_design

-This project aims to illustrate object oriented concepts.
+This project aims to illustrate basic object oriented concepts in JAVA.